Skip to Content

 You can also add it to your profile on other travel sites like Orbitz or Expedia so that when you make reservations, it will populate.
 Always check to verify that it is in your reservation before you check in for your flight, however!

 If you check in without adding your KTN, you cannot always add it to receive your PreCheck benefits.
-I have found this process to be hit or miss, so always check your reservation before you check in for your flight.
+The closer you are to your flight time, the less likely you will be able to add it to your reservation.

 You can add your KTN into your reservation up until the point that you check in for your flight.
 If you already made your flight reservations, simply update your reservation on the airline’s website with your KTN.